noizwaves/pcf/terraform/gcp/pas/README.md

 #### Lets Encrypt

-Use Lets Encrypt to generate a cert (following https://medium.com/@mxplusb/lets-encrypt-with-pivotal-cloud-foundry-b128431c46b8 and adding a CAA DNS record to the domain) to finally run:
+Use Lets Encrypt to generate a cert (following [this guide](https://medium.com/@mxplusb/lets-encrypt-with-pivotal-cloud-foundry-b128431c46b8) and adding a CAA DNS record to the domain) to finally run:

 ```
 sudo certbot --server https://acme-v02.api.letsencrypt.org/directory \